ijzer/cwbot-ndy/documentation/readme.txt

 	hotdog items to the bot and then send a special message to have the bot place them in the hot dog stand.
 The bot requires a VIP key for this module to work.

+cwbot.modules.messages.WarbearBlackboxModule - A special module for handling
+    the warbear black box.
+Give the bot a black box and it will exchange whosits for warbear items.
+Players can send the text "whosits" in a kmail for instructions.

 cwbot.modules.messages.BuffbotModule - A buffbot module.
 Users can send a
     specified amount of meat to receive various buffs.
 An example